hharryyf/codeforcepractice/README.md

 303. Privatization of Roads in Berland (diff=2600, Dinic's algorithm) The explaination is in my code.
 Learned something from Ray. https://vjudge.net/problem/CodeForces-1070I

+304. Road Construction (diff=2600, Dinic's algorithm and tarjan's bridge finding algorithm) Since the graph is a functional graph, we can only remove at most 1 cycle edge.
+Hence, we can firstly run the tarjan's bridge finding algorithm and then the problem would be turned into a matching problem. https://vjudge.net/problem/CodeForces-1252L